Functorial invariants for chaos topology from data: Applications

-Fig.~\ref{speech}(c) shows the visited generatex labels as a function of time, defined as $\chi(t)$ in Section~\ref{sec:TMV}, that is, the itinerary induced by the dynamics on the TMV decomposition of the templex.
+Fig.~\ref{speech}(c) shows the generatex visitation sequence.
 The signal alternates irregularly between the three generatexes $G_1,G_2,G_3$, with strongly variable residence times: approximately $320$ time units in $G_1$, $130$ in $G_2$, and $514$ in $G_3$.
 While transitions $G_3 \!\to\!
 G_1$ and self-concatenations $G_1 \!\to\!
 G_1$ dominate, the sequence $G_3 \!\to\!
 G_2 \!\to\!
 G_1$ appears only intermittently.
-This itinerant behavior across distinct orientation-reversing and orientation-preserving generatex classes provides a topological signature of the underlying vocal-fold dynamics.
+This itinerant behavior across distinct generatex classes is the topological signature of the specific type of chaotic organization underlying the vocal-fold dynamics.